FarronF/limerick-council-meetings/meetings/2018/10/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th September 2018.md

 are working with the property owners in relation to carrying out remedial

-measures to remove the property from dereliction.---
+measures to remove the property from dereliction.
+---
 6

 **7.**